brady-aiello/Avengers-Android-App/README.md

 Another piece of low-hanging fruit is better caching using pre-fetching.
 Right now, both low and high quality images are cached when requested, which is great.
 But, we can also cache them before they're needed.
 When we request a small image within the ```EmployeeViewHolder```, we can fire a job for ```WorkManager``` to handle robustly.
-Our custom Coroutine worker will could call Coil's preload method: https://coil-kt.github.io/coil/getting_started/#preloading
+Our custom Coroutine worker could call Coil's preload method: https://coil-kt.github.io/coil/getting_started/#preloading

 Adding a search cache shouldn't be hard either, and would be a valuable add-on.